 Because there is an entrance to Animal Kingdom from here, some people try to use this as a way to avoid the lines getting in to the park first thing in the morning.
 It may not be the best strategy especially if you need a stroller (stroller rental is located on the other side of the entrance.)
 There is only one turnstile here and things back up pretty quickly.

-The Disney Springs Restaurant
+Disney Springs Location

-The Disney Springs location of the Rainforest Cafe is located all the way over on the east side of Disney Springs by the marina.
+The Disney Springs location of the Rainforest Cafe is all the way over on the east side of Disney Springs by the marina.
 If you arrive at the east bus stop, just walk toward the water and you'll see it.

 You can't miss the big volcano that sits next to the restaurant or the sign on the volcano.

 When you enter the restaurant, you enter into a huge gift shop called the Retail Village (finally some truth in advertising).
 The check-in podium is located in the gift shop.
 (Browsing the gift shop gives you something to do while you wait for your table).
 The Rainforest Cafe in Disney Springs also has a bar area called the Lava Lounge.
 While it is a bar, it also has the full menu is available and there is rarely a wait.
 Don't have reservations?
 Try it out.

 Breakfast at the Rainforest Cafe has some interesting offering for breakfast.
 Just don't know if I'm ready for a thunderstorm with my breakfast.
 Check out all the offerings for breakfast.